mantczakaus/ont_amplicon/README.md

 - sframe => subject frame
 ```

-A separate blast output only retaining the top blast hit is created (**SampleName/04_megablast/SampleName_final_polished_consensus_megablast_top_hit.txt**) which contains four additional columns.
-Preliminary taxonomic assignment is derived to the top blast hit for each consensus using [pytaxonkit](https://github.com/bioforensics/pytaxonkit).
+A separate blast output only retaining the top blast hit is created (**SampleName/04_megablast/SampleName_final_polished_consensus_megablast_top_hit.txt**) which contains four additional columns:
+- Preliminary taxonomic assignment is derived to the top blast hit for each consensus using [pytaxonkit](https://github.com/bioforensics/pytaxonkit).
 A **broad_taxonomic_category** column is generated which matches the cluster to broad taxon categories:

   - virus
   - bacteria;phytoplasma
   - bacteria;other
   - archea
   - eukaryota;fungi;powdery_mildew
   - eukaryota;fungi;other
   - eukaryota;deuterostomia
   - eukaryota;protostomia
   - eukaryota; other
   - other

-A column called **FullLineage** provides the full taxonomic lineage derived from pytaxonkit.
+- A column called **FullLineage** provides the full taxonomic lineage derived from pytaxonkit.
-The colum **target_organism_match** indicates whether there was a taxon match between the target_organism specified in the samplesheet and the full taxonomic lineage.
+- The colum **target_organism_match** indicates whether there was a taxon match between the target_organism specified in the samplesheet and the full taxonomic lineage.
-Finally, the **n_read_cont_cluster** captures the number of reads that originally contributed to build the clusters during the RATTLE step.
+- Finally, the **n_read_cont_cluster** captures the number of reads that originally contributed to build the clusters during the RATTLE step.

 The nucleotide sequence of qseq (i.e. **consensus match**) and sseq (i.e. **reference match)** are extracted to use when mapping reads back to consensus and reference respectively (see steps below).
 These are called **SampleName/05_mapping_to_consensus/SampleName_final_polished_consensus_match.fasta** and **SampleName/megablast/06_mapping_to_ref/SampleName_reference_match.fasta** respectively.